How and when will I receive the 1098-T Statement?

 I need a copy of a billing statement for my scholarship agency.

 Many scholarship sponsors will accept a copy of the student account statement.
 Students and Authorized Users are able to print the statement at payment.brown.edu.
-If a special billing invoice is required for the sponsor of an outside scholarship, please send the Bursar’s Office written confirmation of the scholarship and a request for a special billing invoice.
+If a special billing invoice is required for the sponsor of an outside scholarship, please send Student Financial Services written confirmation of the scholarship and a request for a special billing invoice.
 The student account statement cannot be addressed to a scholarship sponsor.
-The Bursar’s Office will prepare a billing invoice and forward it directly to the sponsor.
+Student Financial Services will prepare a billing invoice and forward it directly to the sponsor.
 It is the student’s responsibility to follow up with the sponsor to ensure funds are received promptly by the University.

 I received Graduate Support that is not listed on my student account.